gurinderimpinge/StripeApiDoc/ContractorStripeCreateAccount.md

 <pre>
 {
     "status": true,
-    "message": "New Stripe account has been Created", "error": null,
+    "message": "New Contactor account has been Created.", "error": null,
     "data": {
         "object": "customer",